cloudevents/spec/spec.md

 A "binary-mode message" is one where the event data is stored in the message body, and event attributes are stored as part of message meta-data.

+Protocol Bindings MAY define additional message modes that are specific to the protocol.

 #### Protocol

 Messages can be delivered through various industry standard protocol (e.g. HTTP,